 Janata Party: A political party in India, founded in 1977, was a coalition of various parties and organizations that opposed the Congress Party.

-Janata Dal (United): A political party in India, founded in 1999, that is a regional party in Bihar.
+Janata Dal (United): A political party in India founded in 1999, it is a regional party in Bihar.

 Janata Dal (Secular): A political party in India, founded in 1999, is a regional party in Karnataka.